roubertedgar/workshoptw/README.md

 So, in [PlaceViewModel](https://github.com/roubertedgar/workshoptw/blob/step-5/app/src/main/java/workshoptw/com/work_shop_tw/views/place/PlaceViewModel.kt) we have two interfaces of communication.
 One is that saves our place and other is the interface that loads all places that we have.

-**Starting with the save method**: The save method receives a place as parameter and returns nothing to us.
-For that reason we use Completable Observer of ReactiveX.
+**Starting with the save method**: The save method receives a place as parameter and returns a Completable Observer of ReactiveX.
 Completable emits no item, just complete a task.
 So, when we call **PlaceViewModel::save(place)** we receive a Completable that we can subscribe.

    ```kotlin
     fun savePlace(place: Place): Completable{